Sharing nudes and semi-nudes: Responding to incidents and safeguarding children and young people

 The decision should be made by the DSP in consultation with the headteacher or manager and leadership team, with input from other members of staff if appropriate.
 The decision should be recorded in line with the setting’s policy.

 The decision should both be in line with the setting’s child protection policy and procedures and be based on the consideration of the best interests of the child or young person involved.
 This should take into account proportionality as well as the welfare and protection of the child or young person.
-The decision should be reviewed throughout the process of responding to the incident and take into account the views of those involved and the parents/carers.
+The decision should be reviewed throughout the process of responding to the incident and take into account the views of those involved and the parents or carers.
 Every decision should be made on a case-by-case basis, taking into account consideration issues such as whether there was mutual consent to share an image(s) and with reference to Hackett’s continuum.
 If in doubt, you should contact children’s social services for advice.

 If you have any doubts about whether to involve other agencies, you should make a report to the police.